Royal Enfield Himalayan

 Our drivers seats are all upholstered, additionally an “Airhawk” like air-cushion is available upon request.

 These bikes, being carburetor models, do have a fuel tap which has a reserve position (as opposed to the BS4 injector models where when you run out of fuel – you ARE out of fuel).
 The fuel tap is lockable.

 Voltmeters as part of the USB charger, or as separate modules added to the instrument panel show the state of the electric system.
 This seems luxurious but in the face of a rather small 7Ah battery and no kick starter; combined with overnight temperatures occasional reaching -15C, keeping the battery operational is a must.
 The Himalayan alternator also has a history of failing.

-With that in mind; all of our motorcycles have a 12V plug and you can opt to carry (free of charge) one of our 10 Watt solar panels which under optimal conditions (sunny day between 10am and 2pm) re-charges a low battery within a few hours.
+With that in mind; all of our motorcycles have a 12V plug and you can opt to carry (free of charge) one of our small solar panels which under optimal conditions (sunny day between 10am and 2pm) re-charges a low battery within a few hours.
 This device would even allow continued riding with a defective alternator.
-The solar panel also allows the charging of all kinds of devices from the bike without running the engine for extended periods when parking in the wilderness.
+The solar panel also allows the charging of all kinds of smaller devices from the bike without running the engine for extended periods when parking in the wilderness.